edenjamsalem/minishell/README.md

 ### Algorithm overview

-The program parses the user input (according to the POSIX standard) into a combination of static and dynamic arrays, which are then executed in a linear fashion.
+The program parses user input (according to the POSIX standard) into a combination of static and dynamic arrays, which are then executed in a linear fashion.
 There are 2 levels to this:

 - the highest is the CTRL_SEQ, which parses the input into a sequence of commands separated by control operators ``&&`` ``||``.
 Like this, we can easily skip over non-executable nodes by comparing the current control operator with the previous exit status.